List of hospitals in India

 This is a list of notable hospitals in India.

 Various medical colleges and medicine related educational institutes also serve as hospitals.
-For those, refer List of medical colleges in India.
-For a list of psychiatric hospitals and nursing homes in India refer List of psychiatric hospitals in India.
+For those, refer to List of medical colleges in India.
+For a list of psychiatric hospitals and nursing homes in India refer to List of psychiatric hospitals in India.

 Chain hospitals

 Various chain or network hospitals operate in various cities of India.
 These are: